The Only Way Is Up: Background and release

 After leaving school, Yazz got a job in a nightclub in Soho and got into her first band called The Biz.
-She also worked as a model and then met the managers of English musical duo Wham! who would be her managers.
+She also worked as a model and then met the managers of Wham! who would be her managers.
 She took singing lessons and made demo songs that was introduced to electronic music duo Coldcut.
 Together, they wrote "Doctorin' the House" which incorporates samples from various sources, mainly TV and film dialogue.
 It reached number six on the UK Singles Chart in March 1988 and was a club staple.
 The next song they would release was "The Only Way Is Up".

-Yazz told in an 1988 interview, "It was first suggested that Coldcut do a remake of the track.
+Yazz told in a 1988 interview, "It was first suggested that Coldcut do a remake of the track.
 But they weren't keen because they felt they might spoil the original, but I felt it would be perfect for me."
 Coldcut decided, however, to take on the production role.
-Yazz expanded, "It was a real challene for them to work with a live vocalist, as well as for me for my first single.
+Yazz expanded, "It was a real challenge for them to work with a live vocalist, as well as for me for my first single.
 With "Doctorin' the House" they had laid down the groove and then said 'OK, now sing over it.'
 This time the song was arranged and structured before we even started recording."
 Their house version of "The Only Way Is Up" was released in July 1988, and become a huge hit in the clubs and on the charts.